Admissions Applying to Marlboro

 - Interview – Interviewing is required only for transfer students.
 However, all applicants are encouraged to arrange for an interview with an admissions counselor or other community member.
-Interviews give you the opportunity to learn more about us, and allow both the applicant and admissions committee another chance to judge whether we are a good fit for each other.
+Interviews give you the opportunity to learn more about us, and help the admissions committee determine whether you are a good fit for Marlboro.

 - Test Scores – Test scores are optional for all applicants.
 If you feel that your SAT or ACT scores are representative of your overall academic ability and would like for them to be considered in your application review, you are welcome to submit them.
 The codes for Marlboro College are: SAT-3509, ACT-4304.

 - At any time during the application process, you are welcome to contact the admissions office at firstname.lastname@example.org; Phone: 800-343-0049 or 802-258-9236; Fax: 802-451-7555 or contact your admissions counselor.